 - You need to be near an outlet as this ring light can only be turned on by being plugged in.

-Skytex Lightbox – Bargain setup for studio use
+Skytex Lightbox– Bargain setup for studio use

 For the price, this lightbox setup is perfect for any online teacher who wants great lighting for their home office.
-Where it really stands out is the flexibility of the shade of light from warm to cold.
+Where it stands out is the flexibility of the shade of light from warm to cold.
 Which allows you to adjust the color of the light to your particular setting.

 The Skytex is a semi-professional setup for those looking for something reasonably priced for home use.
 It comes with a remote that allows you to adjust the lighting as you’re sitting at your desk to get everything just right for your online teaching session.

 It’s also quite small and compact and comes with a carrying case for storage or to take with you when traveling.
-You also have a variety of lighting options with regards to the color temperature.
+You also have a variety of lighting options with regard to the color temperature.
 You can set it to daylight (most practical) or various other settings depending on your lighting needs.

 Lastly it is turned on through a wall outlet.
 The cord is about 8 feet in length so you will most likely need an extension for these soft boxes.
+These light boxes work great if you have the space needed to set them up properly.

 - Multiple colors from cold to warm.